chipsalliance/verible/CONTRIBUTING.md

 Our C++ code mostly follows [Google's C++ style guide][google-cpp-style].

-The github actions on a pull request will verify this style, so to make this smooth, run `clang-format` on your modified files before submitting a pull request:
+On a pull request, the Continuous Integration (CI) will verify this style, so to make this smooth, run `clang-format` on your modified files before submitting a pull request:

 ```